sra-wng/Interactive-Lab-Hub/Lab 5/README.md

 </p>

 Looking at phone:
-- This one was hard for the system to distinguish -- it mixed this up with slouching and drinking water
+- This one was hard for the system to classify -- it mixed this up with slouching and drinking water and rarely classified me as looking at my phone
 - My training images didn't take into account looking down at desk for other reason (e.g. writing on pen and paper, taking notes on ipad, etc)

 <p align="center">